5stars217/ai-bom/README.md

 **Misuse or Malicious Use**  [Required]
 A description of what usage of the model constitutes misuse or malicious use.

+**Lifecycle Status**
+A description of the models current status, such as retirement, obsolescence, incumbency.

 ### Considerations

 **Environmental Impact**  [Optional]